 Recent decades have witnessed the development of the peer-to-peer (P2P) economy in response to a variety of technological and sociological changes.
 The term “peer-to-peer” refers to a transaction in which, for a specified fee, a party rents an un- or under-used product to a party that temporarily needs it (Gupta et al., 2019).
 While some researchers use the term “sharing economy,” this term is not accurate, as the product is not really “shared” (Dolnicar, 2021).
 Having spread from the accommodation market to the car, fashion (Choi & He, 2019), and even electricity markets (Schneiders et al., 2022), the P2P economy now has the potential to profoundly alter the entire economy.
-The most conspicuous example of the P2P economy remains the P2P accommodation market, specifically Airbnb (Gansky, 2011; Sundararajan, 2013).
-Airbnb links parties that have vacant housing available with parties (such as tourists) seeking temporary accommodations via digital markets (Botsman & Rogers, 2011; Zervas et al., 2017).
-Founded in 2008 by Brian Chesky and Joe Gebbia by 2021, Airbnb had 12.7 million listings in 100,000 cities (Airbnb, n.d.).
-Airbnb, with a market value of $113 billion (Airbnb, n.d.), now leases more rooms than the world’s three largest hotel companies combined.
+The most conspicuous example of the P2P economy remains the P2P accommodation market, specifically the role of Airbnb (Gansky, 2011; Sundararajan, 2013).
+Airbnb links parties that have vacant housing available with parties (such as tourists) seeking temporary accommodations via a digital market (Botsman & Rogers, 2011; Zervas et al., 2017).
+Founded in 2008 by Brian Chesky and Joe Gebbia, by 2021 Airbnb had 12.7 million listings in 100,000 cities (Airbnb, n.d.).
+With a market value of $113 billion (Airbnb, n.d.), Airbnb now leases more rooms than the world’s three largest hotel companies combined.

-Airbnb poses a potentially serious threat to the traditional hospitality industry because it offers significantly cheaper accommodations and more diversity than do hotels (Dolnicar, 2019).
+Airbnb poses a potentially serious threat to the traditional hospitality industry because it offers significantly less costly accommodations and more diversity than do hotels (Dolnicar, 2019).
 Some researchers claim that Airbnb is a substitute for hotels.
 For example, Guttentag and Smith (2017) found that over 60 percent of Americans use Airbnb instead of hotels.
 Similarly, Yang et al. (2021) found the two to be interchangeable options.
-Analyzing 466 estimates from 33 studies on the effect of Airbnb on hotel performance, they found that Airbnb had a small but negative effect.
+Analyzing 466 estimates from 33 studies on the effect of Airbnb on hotel performance, they found that Airbnb’s effect was small but negative.
 Dogru et al. (2020a) researched ten major hotel markets in the United States between 2002 and 2018 and reported that the increase in Airbnb supply between 2008 and 2017 had a negative effect on hotel revenues, average prices, and occupancy rates.
 In addition, Dogru et al. (2020b) found that in London, Paris, Sydney, and Tokyo, an increase of 1% in Airbnb listings reduced hotel revenue between 0.016% and 0.031%.
-According to Blal et al. (2018), in San Francisco, overall hotel revenue per room was unrelated to the availability of Airbnb alternatives.
-However, in certain segments, it was affected by the average price of Airbnb accommodations.
+According to Blal et al. (2018), in San Francisco overall hotel revenue per room was unrelated to the availability of Airbnb alternatives.
+However, in certain segments it was affected by the average price of Airbnb accommodations.
 Conversely, other researchers have argued that Airbnb is a complementary product.
 For example, Varma et al. (2016) surveyed hotel employees and found that Airbnb and hotels address different types of guests.
 Likewise, Sainaghi and Baggio (2020) determined that on weeknights, hotels usually serve business guests, while Airbnb houses leisure guests.

-Along with the immediate effect Airbnb has had on the hospitality industry, including a rise in tourist numbers (Gutiérrez et al., 2017), it has also had a wider effect on the economy (Levendis & Dicle, 2016; Negi & Tripathi, 2022).
-One example is its impact on rental and housing prices (Benitez-Aurioles & Tussyadiah, 2020; Barron et al., 2021 Airbnb has been found to lead to increased crime rates (Ke et al., 2021) as well as to neighborhood gentrification and overcrowding (Gyodi, 2019; van Holm, 2020).
+Alongside the immediate impact Airbnb has had on the hospitality industry, including a rise in tourist numbers (Gutiérrez et al., 2017), it has also had a wider effect on the wider economy (Levendis & Dicle, 2016; Negi & Tripathi, 2022).
+One example is its impact on rental and housing prices (Barron et al., 2021; Benitez-Aurioles & Tussyadiah, 2020).
+Airbnb has been found to lead to increased crime rates (Ke et al., 2021) as well as neighborhood gentrification and overcrowding (Gyodi, 2019; van Holm, 2020).
 Findings from the Balearic Islands indicate that Airbnb engenders environmental degradation (Martin et al., 2018).
-On the other hand, Airbnb has a positive effect on the hotel and restaurant employment market (Dogru et al., 2020c; Mao et al., 2018) and on the revenues of local communities and authorities (Belarmino et al., 2021; Mao et al., 2018; Farmaki & Kaniadakis, 2020).
+On the other hand, Airbnb has had a positive effect on the hotel and restaurant employment market (Dogru et al., 2020c; Mao et al., 2018) and on the revenues of local communities and authorities (Belarmino et al., 2021; Farmaki & Kaniadakis, 2020; Mao et al., 2018).